kaw393939/event_manager/readme.md

 - [Issue 4](https://github.com/VamsiNayunipati/event_manager_fork/issues/7) - Problem and Solution, [Code Fix](https://github.com/VamsiNayunipati/event_manager_fork/commit/be7339215a6c2dcd06a22b728f62e2c16937c837)
 - [Issue 5]() - Problem and Solution, [Code Fix]()

+The 6th issue which is demonstrated in the video is resolved by Professor.

 [Click Here](https://github.com/VamsiNayunipati/event_manager_fork/blob/main/DockerHub-image.png) for the project image deployed to Dockerhub.